 To be clear, I’m not saying that quitting is right for everyone.
 I’m sure every single one of us has thought “I hate residency” at some point during our training, so if that was the only prerequisite to dropping out of residency, we’d be in trouble!
 All I’m saying is, if you’re thinking about quitting residency, let yourself explore a bit.
 Deciding to continue is just as impactful to your future as deciding to quit.

 You may be thinking to yourself “I already decided that medicine was right for me!
 It was MY decision to apply to medical school!”
 Well that was like 50 years ago.
 As Dr. Chelsea Turgeon so eloquently puts it in her book: “We are dynamic beings, meant to grow and evolve and change.”
 You are not the same person now as you were back then.
 Just because your past self wanted to pursue medicine, doesn’t necessarily mean your current self would agree.
-There was no way you could fully understand what medicine was like until you actually did it.
-And chances are you haven’t had much time to reevaluate your decisions since before medical school.
+There was no way you could fully understand what medicine was like until you actually entered the field.
+And chances are you haven’t had much time or mental bandwidth to reevaluate your life decisions since before medical school.

 So, yes, there are plenty of additional questions to consider.
 It’ll take some time to answer them.
 But you can get there, just like so many others have.
-I’ll share resources that I found and some that I created myself, like this awesome flowchart:
+I’ll share some helpful resources, including some that I’ve created myself, like this awesome flowchart:

 So, after you feel comfortable asking The Question, you need to create the proper environment to answer it.
 Next up is Part Two – Setting Yourself Up for Success!